 Canoga Park, 91303

-Buying a mattress is one thing but the big worry is investing in a mattress that wont last.
-The key material in natural organic mattress is durable, long lasting natural rubber.
+Buying a mattress is one thing but the big worry is investing in a mattress that won't last.
+The key material in a natural organic mattress is durable, long-lasting natural rubber.
 This component alone is the longest lasting material used in mattresses today.
 With many benefits from superior pressure relief to sleeping cooler.
 There is no material like it on the market.
 The latex material is up to 30% more pressure relieving than conventional foam mattresses.
-Organic mattresses often come with the best warranty and is know to last longer than 15 years.
-Some organic mattresses have been know to last 25 years.
+Organic mattresses often come with the best warranty and are known to last longer than 15 years.
+Some organic mattresses have been knowing to last 25 years.
 Most organic mattresses only require a ¾” body impression to be considered defective while normal mattresses require a 1 ½” body impression.
 This speaks volumes about the quality of the mattress.